Board Certified Oral & Maxillofacial Surgeons

-Our Oral & Maxillofacial Surgeon, Dr. Joseph R. Funderburk, practices full scope Oral, Maxillofacial, & Dental Implant Surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
+Our Oral & Maxillofacial Surgeons, Dr. Joseph R. Funderburk and Dr. David J. Lillian, practice full scope Oral, Maxillofacial, & Dental Implant Surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.

-Dr. Funderburk is certified by The American Board of Oral & Maxillofacial Surgery.
-He is a specialist in dental implants, performing a full range of dental implant and bone grafting procedures.
-He can diagnose and treat facial pain, facial injuries, and TMJ disorders.
+Dr. Funderburk and Dr. Lillian are certified by The American Board of Oral & Maxillofacial Surgery.
+They specialize in dental implants, performing a full range of dental implant and bone grafting procedures.
+They can diagnose and treat facial pain, facial injuries, and TMJ disorders.

 Grand Junction Oral Surgery‘s Staff are all educated & qualified surgical and administrative assistants.
 You can expect top-notch friendly service in a state-of-the-art surgical practice when you visit us.

 Our practice is located at 613 25 road suite 1, Grand Junction, CO 81505.

 Call us at (970) 241-2820.

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.